Key Takeaways from

 Key Takeaways from GBS Talks 4.0 Virtual Forum

 Yesterday’s GBS Talks 4.0 Virtual Forum was a real blast.
-Focused on the development and trends of the business support services in the European markets and, in particular, in Poland, the forum brought together business leaders, entrepreneurs, recruitment and legal professionals and opened several important topics for discussion, including remote team management, investment from Belarusian companies, and business potential in this region.
+Focused on the development and trends of the business support services in the European markets and, in particular, in Poland, the forum brought together business leaders, entrepreneurs, recruitment and legal professionals and opened several important topics for discussion, including remote team management and software team augmentation, investment from Belarusian companies, and business potential in this region.

 Yours truly has taken an active part in the second panel dedicated to the opportunities Poland offers to IT investors from Belarus.
 And I have to say, the timing couldn’t have been more perfect.